-Building Blocks online is a collection of nearly 200 fully animated activities for grades Pre-K-8 providing conceptual development, practice, and remediation within a wide variety of mathematical topics.
+Building BlocksTM Adaptive is a collection of nearly 200 fully-animated activities for Grades PreK-8 providing conceptual development, practice, and remediation within a wide variety of mathematical topics.
 Activities are sequenced along research-based developmental paths, called learning trajectories, to help students move through stages of understanding.
-The program is adaptive and personalized so that all students can follow unique learning paths based on their performance and teachers can adjust assignments based on the individual learning needs.
+The program is adaptive and personalized so that all students can follow unique learning paths based on their performance and individual learning needs.
 Detailed progress reports give teachers the feedback they need to monitor the progress of every student and every class.